-Note 11: Concentrations
+Note 9: Concentrations

 As disclosed in Note 1, the Company's operations are focused on large projects relating to supplying steel pipes for the transportation of oil and gas.
 These projects generally span a period of several months, and sometimes several years.
-While the Company has multiple clients and projects, 80% of the revenues during 2017 have been generated from four customers, and 83% of the revenues during 2016 were generated from two customers.
+While the Company has multiple clients and projects, 55% of the revenues during 2018 have been generated from three customers, and 80% of the revenues during 2017 were generated from four customers.

-Note 12: Employee benefit plan
+Note 10: Employee benefit plan

 The Company has a 401(k) Retirement Savings Plan that covers substantially all employees after a 90-day service requirement.
 Participants may defer a portion of their salary and the Company may make discretionary matching contributions.
 During the plan year ended December 31, 2016 the Company contributed a 100% match of employee deferrals up to 4% of the participants salary through June 2016.
 In July 2016 the Plan Agreement was amended to change the employer matching contributions on employee contributions to 0%.
-During the plan year ended December 31, 2015, the Company contributed a 100% match of employee deferrals up to 4% of the participants salary.
 These matching contributions vest 100% after one year of service.
-Total retirement plan contributions by the Company for 2017 and 2016 were \$220,138 and \$926,539, respectively.
+Total retirement plan contributions by the Company for 2018 and 2017 were \$0 and \$220,138, respectively.

-Note 13: Fair value
+Note 11: Fair value